gokulnair2001/Travel-Guide/README.md

 # Travel Guide
-A SwiftUI based Travel guide app!

-# Topics Covered 📒
 * Travel Guide is an basic SwiftUI based app which consists of various basic elemnts of SwiftUI used in it.
 This app will help you to make your basics strong.
+Recomended for beginners!

+# Topics Covered 📒
 1. List
 2. Staks
 3. @EnvironmentObject